wadimiusz/diachrony_for_russian/README.md

 (the `ASSESSOR_MEAN` column) and rounded to the nearest integer.
 The rounded value was considered to be the ground truth (the `GROUND TRUTH` column).

+The `macro.csv` file in the same directory contains 215 Russian words.
+43 of them (35 nouns and 5 adjectives) are manually picked words that have undergone semantic changes from pre-Soviet through Soviet times.
+There also are four fillers per each target word (152 nouns and 20 adjectives).
+The target words are marked as 1 and the fillers are marked as 0.
+This dataset is borrowed from ```Andrey Kutuzov and Elizaveta Kuzmenko.
+Two centuries in two thousand words: Neural embedding models in detecting diachronic lexical changes.
+In Quantitative Approaches to the Russian Language, pages 95–112.
+Routledge, 2018.```

 See the paper for further details of the dataset creation.

 # Code